bmuschko/cta-crash-course/exercises/08-data-source/solution/solution.md

 }
 ```

 Define an output value that consumes the response body provided by the data source.
 You can navigate the JSON structure by path.
-Make sure the decode the JSON content using the `jsondecode` function.
+Make sure to decode the JSON content using the `jsondecode` function.

 ```terraform
 output "city" {